create3000/x_ite/docs/_posts/components/Text/FontStyle.md

 ### MFString [in, out] **family** "SERIF" <small>String or [URI]</small>

-Array of quoted font family names, or the address of the font files to load, in order of preference; browsers will use the first supported family.
+Array of quoted font family names, or the addresses of the font files to load, in order of preference; browsers will use the first supported family.

 #### Hints